 Records, of course, are made to be broken and since the original publication of this biography, two of the standards cited in the introduction have since been surpassed.
 “Move Over Henry, Here Comes Barry” was the song they were singing in San Francisco as Barry Bonds topped Hank Aaron’s home run standard in 2007 before extending the record to 762.
 Meanwhile, Hall of Famer Ken Griffey Jr. was elected in 2016 with 99.1% of the ballot, a record since surpassed by Mariano Rivera’s unanimous election in 2019.
 Decades from now, fans will continue to visit Seaver’s Cooperstown plaque, which has since been joined by a second Met, Mike Piazza, in 2016.

 The 2019 season marked the 50th anniversary of Neil Armstrong’s small step for man and Tom Seaver’s giant leap for Metkind.
 Sadly, the semicentennial celebrations at Citi Field shall persist without the Mets’ franchise player.
 In March 2019, Seaver announced that he was retiring from the public eye as he was diagnosed with dementia.
-Already the Mets have announced that the address for Citi Field, 123-01 Roosevelt Avenue, shall be changed to 41 Tom Seaver Way.
-Included among the 50th anniversary celebrations is the unveiling of a statue of Tom Seaver, a player forever synonymous with the New York Mets and the Miracle at Flushing Meadows.
+The Mets also announced that the address for Citi Field, 123-01 Roosevelt Avenue, shall be changed to 41 Tom Seaver Way.
+Included among the 50th anniversary celebrations was the unveiling of a statue of Tom Seaver, a player forever synonymous with the New York Mets and the Miracle at Flushing Meadows.

 An earlier version of this biography appeared in SABR’s “The Miracle Has Landed: The Amazin’ Story of how the 1969 Mets Shocked The World” (Maple Street Press, 2009), edited by Matthew Silverman and Ken Samelson.